The Product Manager Reality: You Are a Jira Janitor

 Frequently Asked Questions

-- What is the reality of product manager reality in India?
+- What is the actual reality for Product Management careers in India?

 - The strategic product work you imagined?
 That's 10-20% of the job, if your company is mature enough for it.